 After my daughter’s birth, I struggled a lot because I had a very traumatic experience.
 We had a failed induction resulting in an emergency caesarean.
 The entire time I felt very out of control and out of the loop.
 No one really told me what was happening!
 I had not prepared for the possibility of some sort of emergency birth.

-For the first few weeks post my daughter’s birth I had no visitors, not even in the hospital because I felt I didn’t have control of the situation.
-People began to message me constantly about when they could come and visit us or asking why I hadn’t sent them a text back.
+For the first few weeks post my daughter’s birth I had no visitors.
+Not even in the hospital because I felt I didn’t have control of the situation.
+People began to message me constantly about when they could come and visit us.
+Or asking why I hadn’t sent them a text back.

-I would always respond by just assuring them it was because I was busy, but really it was because didn’t feel comfortable or confident in my ability as a mother and that I didn’t want to have to pretend with anyone that I was struggling, so I chose simply to avoid the situation.
+I would always respond by just assuring them it was because I was busy.
+But really it was because didn’t feel comfortable or confident in my ability as a mother.
+And that I didn’t want to have to pretend with anyone that I was struggling, so I chose simply to avoid the situation.

 Also, through creating my blog, where I am connecting and sharing my journey of motherhood with others, I feel less isolated and alone.
 I feel more confident now, to be honest, and candid about how becoming a mother can be an underestimated life change and anxiety and depression can be a serious byproduct of this.

 I hope through sharing my experiences that I can help others realise that perinatal anxiety and depression is a very real thing, and no matter to what degree or how it effects you are you defined by it, nor should you feel like you are a ‘bad parent’.

 For anyone seeking help or even if you want more information on Perinatal Anxiety and Depression, contact the PANDA National Helpline 1300 726 306 or visit panda.org.au.